abibatoki/Bank-Customer-Segmentation/README.md

 ### 📊 Clustering Summary

-I applied K-Means clustering with `k=4` on scaled features from the customer profile dataset.
+I applied K-Means clustering with `k=4`(identified in the elbow plot above) on scaled features from the customer profile dataset.
 The segmentation was visualized using two feature pairs:

 - **AvgMonetary vs Recency**
 - **TotalMonetary vs Frequency**